 Make sure to use the Powder Cleanser (available on Amazon).
 Although the company offers a cookware cleaner, it’s meant for stainless steel and isn’t suitable for non-stick.

-Here’s how to use Bar Keeper’s Friend to clean your pans:
+Here’s how to use Bar Keepers Friend (or Bon Ami) to clean your pans:

 - Test in an inconspicuous spot, as it may etch or dull surfaces.